MarketingLimited/webtop-omni-desktop/ubuntu-kde-docker/docs/WEBRTC_CONFIGURATION.md

 ### Setting Up Your Own TURN Server

-For production deployments over the internet, you'll need a TURN server:
+For production deployments over the internet, a TURN server is **mandatory**.
+Without one, WebRTC will typically fail outside of local networks.

 #### Option 1: coturn (Recommended)